zilinissleepin/freqtrade/docs/exchanges.md

 }
 ```

-the `stake_currency` setting defines the markets the bot will be operating in.
+The `stake_currency` setting defines the markets the bot will be operating in.
 This choice is really arbitrary.

 On the exchange, you'll have to use "Multi-asset Mode" - and "Position Mode set to "One-way Mode".
 Freqtrade will check these settings on startup, but won't attempt to change them.